Emulator Issues #10445

 As such, I'd rather have the old behaviour (so that Dolphin would not try to change the display mode at all), and I can self switch it on.
 Since now I have a non-functional D3D with working ubershaders or a functional OGL with non-functional ubershaders.

-#9 Updated by hosode almost 3 years ago
+#9 Updated by hosode over 3 years ago

 ...or would it be possible to enable stereoscopy support only if a required mode is selected in Dolphin?
 It gets more complicated, of course, as anaglyph does not require it, does it?
 Mainly side-by-side and top-and-bottom?
 And the check should not be only at lauch, but also if the stereoscopy mode is turned on during the game (there are hotkeys for this).

-#10 Updated by hosode almost 3 years ago
+#10 Updated by hosode over 3 years ago

 So to add some support to my HTPC's behaviour, I connected my laptop (A newer i5-7200U-laptop with Intel 620 HD Graphics and Windows 10 Home 64-bit), and connected it to my HTPC's HDMI output (different port).
 Then I selected the TV as the "only output" from Windows 10.